Evidence Level

 15 advanced colorectal cancer patients.

-Curcumin was well-tolerated up to 3.6 g/day; pharmacokinetics confirmed POOR oral bioavailability — plasma levels were below detection in most patients.
+Curcumin was well-tolerated up to 3.6 g/day; pharmacokinetics confirmed poor oral bioavailability — plasma levels were below detection in most patients.
 Modest changes in some biomarkers.
 Note: this trial established the bioavailability problem that has plagued curcumin's clinical development.
 Despite extensive preclinical promise in cancer, translation has been very limited.

 Side effects and drug interactions